logo

 Accommodation

 Everest base Camp Trek accommodation offers a range of lodging options for trekkers.
 Accommodations range from simple teahouses, the most common type of lodging along the trek, to luxury resorts in the Khumbu Valley.
-Teahouses are the most popular accommodation for trekkers and offer basic amenities such as beds, blankets, and a shared bathroom.
-Many of these teahouses also offer hot meals, snacks, and drinks.
-Lodging in luxury resorts can provide a higher level of comfort and amenities, such as private bathrooms, hot showers, and air conditioning.
+Bathrooms are generally shared, and hot showers are available at most teahouses for an additional cost.
+Most lodges also have a common dining hall where trekkers can enjoy freshly prepared meals, hot drinks, and relax after a day of hiking.

 Everest Base Camp Trek Itinerary